emofalling/MpyFileOpt-Python/README.md

 git clone https://github.com/emofalling/MpyFileOpt-Python.git
 cd ./MpyFileOpt-Python/mpyfopt
 # If you use this way, in subsequent commands related to mpyfopt, replace mpyfopt with ./mpyfopt or .\mpyfopt (as appropriate).
 ```

+### Using as a Command Line Tool

-Then, verify that you can run the mpyfopt program and get the help output:
+Verify that you can run the mpyfopt program and get the help output:

 ```shell
 mpyfopt --help